msamp23/vscode-makefile-term-upgrade/README.md

 * [Extension Guidelines](https://code.visualstudio.com/api/references/extension-guidelines)

-Note: This Extensions is forked for testing and is being updated to provide new capabilties in future.
+Note: This Extensions is forked for testing and study.
+It is being updated to provide new capabilties in future.